Topological-numerical analysis of a two-dimensional discrete neuron model: Finite resolution recurrence and its variation

 Figure~\ref{fig:NormFinVar} shows the Normalized Finite Resolution Recurrence Variation (NFRRV) computed for the six sets.
 One can see that the values computed for the systems that experience complicated dynamics (H\'{e}non, Leslie) still have an increasing trend, which is clearly due to the fact that with the increase in the resolution, more and more details of the dynamics are revealed.
 However, the values of $\NFRRV$ computed for the Van der Pol oscillator, as well as for the Chialvo model, are essentially constant, with the latter somewhat above the former, which indicates a slightly more complicated dynamics.
 The fact that the Chialvo model in the parameter regimes corresponding to chaos and long periodic orbits shows smaller values of $\NFRRV$ than the H\'{e}non attractor or the chaotic Leslie model might also be due to the fact that the Chialvo model behaves like a fast-slow system, in which trajectories spend long time in some parts of the phase space and very quickly pass through others, and this behavior is common for almost all trajectories.

 A probably counter-intuitive observation is that out of the three sets constructed for the Chialvo model, the lowest values of $\NFRRV$ are encountered by the set with chaotic dynamics.
 Since the chaotic trajectory wanders round the set in rotational motion, its effect is the actual averaging of recurrence times, which can be seen in Figure~\ref{fig:recNeuron3} as compared to Figures \ref{fig:recNeuron4} and~\ref{fig:recNeuron5}.
 This is in contrast to the H\'{e}non attractor in which the trajectories tend to run apart each other due to the positive Lyapunov exponent.
+Indeed, the type of chaotic dynamics is substantially different in both cases, because the Chialvo model is a slow-fast system, and the method introduced in \cite{Arai} tends to capture the ``fast'' dynamics only.

+Let us indicate at this point that computation of FRRV gives rise to method for conducting numerical comparison of dynamics.
+By comparing the system under investigation with some classical dynamical systems one can obtain certain quantitative information on the complexity of the dynamics.
+Although FRR values provide rigorous information (e.g. on the lower bound of recurrence time for the actual trajectories, as discussed on page \pageref{frrRigorous} in Section~\ref{frrRigorous}), the FRRV value itself does not provide rigorous evidence of the type of recognized dynamics.
+On the other hand, FRRV seems to be promising heuristic that enables classification of the dynamics and is in particular useful for the identification of areas of potential chaotic behavior.
+Thus one of possible applications of FRRV is to precede the application of rigorous numerical proof methods, for which the areas of analysis usually have to be strictly defined.